Find out if you need to submit a pesticide product application

-You must submit an application for an authorisation if you wish to market a plant protection product, carry out research and development work with a plant protection product, import a plant protection product into the UK or require an 'extension of use' of a plant protection product.
+You must submit an application for an authorisation if you wish to market a plant protection product, carry out research and development work with a plant protection product, import a plant protection product into Great Britain (GB) or Northern Ireland (NI) or require an extension of authorisation for a Minor use (EAMU) of a plant protection product.

 If you wish to market an adjuvant then you must submit an application for the inclusion of your product on the 'Official List' of adjuvants.